-Policymakers should provide more help to the economy to ensure that the recovery becomes selfsustaining.
-The Federal Reserve must not raise interest rates too soon or end its credit-easing efforts too quickly.
-Congress must provide more resources-to unemployed workers whose benefits are running out, to state governments unable to balance their budgets, and to small businesses looking for credit and all firms that expand payrolls.
+It is therefore prudent for policymakers to provide more help to the economy to ensure that the recovery becomes self-sustaining.
+The Federal Reserve must not raise interest rates too soon and remain flexible with regard to the renewed use of credit easing later this year.
+Congress should also provide more resources-to unemployed workers whose benefits are running out, to state governments unable to balance their budgets, and to small businesses looking for credit and all firms that expand payrolls.